-Since then Kathleen has been a dedicated defender for and protecting voters and voting rights.
+Since then, Kathleen has been a dedicated defender of voters and voting rights.
 She wants to take her life’s work to the Ohio Secretary of State’s Office to secure and modernize Ohio elections so every Ohioan’s vote counts.

 Because no matter who you are or where you live, Kathleen will put the people of Ohio first.

 She has also been a champion for Ohio’s working families and women.
 Kathleen has organized opposition to the anti-worker bill, SB 5, and stood up for steelworkers and low wage AFSCME workers in her district.
 Kathleen has also secured changes to the law and resources to help small businesses and economic development in her district.
 Because Kathleen knows that Ohio’s businesses are critical to our success.

 Kathleen is the lead sponsor of the Ohio Equal Pay Act.
 And in 2013, she held hearings across the state on the unprecedented attacks on women’s reproductive healthcare in Ohio’s budget bills.

 Before her time in the Statehouse, Kathleen worked in the Ohio Senate and as Deputy Legal Counsel to the Speaker of the Ohio House.
 She also served as an election official directing the Franklin County Early Vote Center during the 2008 presidential election.

 An attorney and avid Buckeye fan, Kathleen earned her law degree from Ohio State, where she was an editor of the law review.
 While a law student, she worked on voting rights issues with the Election Law center at Ohio State, the Ohio Secretary of State’s office, and the Brennan Center for Justice at NYU.